PoisotLab/ms_metaweb_transfer/manuscript.md

 a Random Dot Product Graph (RDPG) model predicts the interaction between species through a function of the nodes' features.
 Thus, from latent traits and nodes position, we can infer interactions.

-## Data

-We use data on the European metaweb assembled by @Maiorano2020TetEu.
-We use the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
-The metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpea].
-This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBioa], it is still worthy of ecological attention.
-We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac], and retaining all those who matched to mammals;
-all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

-The European metaweb represents the knowledge we want to learn and transfer;
-the support for transfer is here represented by the phylogenetic similarity of mammals.
-We used the mammalian consensus supertree by @Upham2019InfMam, for which all approx. 6000 names have been similarly matched to their GBIF valid names.
-This step allows us to place each node of the mammalian European metaweb in the phylogeny.

-The destination problem to which we want to transfer knowledge is the trophic interactions between mammals in Canada.
-We obtained the list of extant species from the IUCN checklist, and selected the terrestrial and semi-aquatic species (this corresponds to the same selection that was applied by @Maiorano2020TetEu in the European metaweb).
-The IUCN names were, as previously, reconciled against GBIF to have an exact match to the taxonomy.

-The European metaweb had XXX species, and the Canadian species pool had YYY - of these, only 17 were shared, which highlights the need to rely on a knowledge transfer approach.
-In the following sections, we describe the representational learning step applied to European data, the transfer step through phylogenetic similarity, and the generation of a probabilistic metaweb for the destination species pool.

 ## Learning the origin network representation